-On June 26, 2015 we celebrated the Supreme Court’s ruling on same sex marriage. the landmark civil rights case of Obergefell v.
-Hodges was finally decided bringing long overdue marriage equality to millions of Americans who were otherwise denied.
-A year later I married my partner of 5 years.
-We, as a community, (bolstered by our allies) had been fighting long before 2004 when the first state started allowing gays and lesbians to marry.
+On June 26, 2015, we celebrated the Supreme Court’s landmark civil rights case ruling regarding same-sex marriage.
+The Obergefell v.
+Hodges decision ushered in long overdue marriage equality to millions of Americans who were otherwise denied.
+A year later, I married my partner of five years.
+We, as a community (bolstered by our allies), had been fighting long before 2004 when the first state started allowing gays and lesbians to marry.
 We still have a long way to go.
-The accomplishments we’ve made over a span of decades are being stripped away in less than a course of a year.

-If elected I will fight for all my LGBTQ sisters and brothers.
-We need laws passed to prevent discrimination against the LGBTQ Community.
-While I respect people’s religion your religion doesn’t give you a green light to discriminate.
+I will fight for all my LGBTQ sisters and brothers by working to pass laws to prevent discrimination against the LGBTQ Community.

 - Increasing federal funding levels for HIV/AIDS services and research.

 - Safe Schools Improvement Act.
 Kim believes every student deserves to have a safe space in an environment conductive to learning.
 Students will not flourish in an environment in which they fear.